kappnav/design/kind-action-mapping.md

 # Kind-Action Mapping

 Since the beginning, {k}kAppNav has had a builtin mapping scheme to map resource kind to action config maps.
-This was done by convention, as described in [Action Config Map Naming Convention Design](https://github.com/kappnav/design/blob/master/actions-config-maps.md#action-config-map-naming-convention).
+This was done by naming convention, as described in [Action Config Map Naming Convention Design](https://github.com/kappnav/design/blob/master/actions-config-maps.md#action-config-map-naming-convention).

 While that is sufficient for core kinds and a small number of custom resource definitions (CRDs), it is not sufficient to